kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

 ## Universal

 On **Universal** `kuma-dp` leverages the {% if_version lte:2.1.x inline:true %}[data plane proxy specification](/docs/{{ page.version }}/explore/dpp-on-universal/){% endif_version %}{%if_version gte:2.2.x inline:true %}[data plane proxy specification](/docs/{{ page.version }}/production/dp-config/dpp-on-universal#dataplane-configuration){% endif_version %} associated to it for receiving incoming requests on a pre-defined port.

+In order to enable transparent-proxy the Zone Control Plane must exist on a seperate server.
+Running the Zone Control Plane with Postgres does not function with transparent-proxy on the same machine.

 There are several advantages for using transparent proxying in universal mode: